Etriii/fastapi_pagination/README.md

 This project demonstrates how to implement **pagination** in a FastAPI application using **SQLModel** (a combination of SQLAlchemy and Pydantic).

-It uses a SQLite database and includes **dummy seed data** on startup.

 ---

 ## 🚀 Features